-In 2012, I applied again for my mum to have Continuing Healthcare, sending my application by recorded delivery.
+A couple of years later, I applied again for my mum to have CHC, sending my application by recorded delivery.
 Shortly after, I got a phone call saying they had received it and would be in touch.
 I didn’t hear anything for two months.
 I sent a reminder and another two months went by.

 Then I wrote saying that if I didn’t hear from them within 48 hours I’d contact the media and my mum’s MP.
 I got a phone call the next morning saying, ‘Sorry, we don’t know what’s happened.’

-In January 2013, they visited twice, but the assessment was never completed.
-That March, I contacted my mum’s MP.
+After about six months, they visited twice, but the assessment was never completed.
+I then contacted my mum’s MP.
 She has been fantastic.
-It was her that finally got an email saying they were unable to find out why my mum had not been assessed in 2010.
+It was her that finally got an email saying they were unable to find out why my mum had not been assessed previously.
 After that I was also contacted by the Clinical Commissioning Groups (CCG).
 However, the delays and obstruction continued.

-Eventually, it did a new needs assessment in August 2013.
-Mum was granted help but it would only backdate the payments to that date, not my original request in 2010.
+Eventually, it did a new needs assessment and Mum was granted help but it would only backdate the payments to my original request date.

 Yet when you do try to claim benefits, such as Continuing Healthcare, you have to fight for it.